jspaaks/ampersandbox/README.md

 ## Todo

 - model & view a list using a collection
+- inheritance AbstractRepository -> GitHubRepositoy and BitbucketRepository or something
 - figure out event binding
+- routing
+- write some tests, add testing framework (jest maybe? something that integrates with react if we do decide to switch to that)
 - consider using webpack for bundling, since it adds require'ing of template files without the current ``brfs`` workaround.
+- after this repo includes all of the patterns used by https://github.com/nlesc/SPOT:

+    - nested views
+    - rendering collections
+    - inheritance
+    - event binding
+    - routing

+  make an inventory of what needs to be done for a refactor, given that we

+    - keep Ampersand
+    - replace Ampersand with React.

 ## Helpful example